orbeon/orbeon-forms-doc/xforms/xpath/standard-functions.md

 - `format-time()` ([external documentation](https://www.w3.org/TR/xpath-functions-31/#func-format-time))
 - `format-number()` ([external documentation](https://www.w3.org/TR/xpath-functions-31/#func-format-number))

 *NOTE: Orbeon Forms, as of version 2021.1, still uses XPath 2.0.
-Even so, these functions above are available.*
+Even so, the functions above are available.*

 For an example, see [Converting a date/time to a named timezone](/form-builder/formulas-examples.md#converting-a-date-time-to-a-named-timezone).